 - process transactions to which you are a party;

-*When you visit our website, our Internet Service Provider records the following information: your IP Address; the date, time and duration of your visit; the number of pages you have downloaded; and the type of browser you use.
-Google Analytics Demographic and Interest reporting may be used to develop specific offers or advertising from time to time.
+*When you visit the Elders website, our internet Service Provider records the following information: your IP address; the date, time and duration of your visit; the number of pages you have downloaded; and the type of browser you use.
+Google analytics demographic and interest reporting may be used to develop specific offers or advertising from time to time.

 Elders may ask for personal, business and contact details along with financial information (including details of assets and liabilities).
-We may also ask you for your bank account details.
-We will generally do this by asking you to complete an application form.
-We may also ask you for this or similar information personally.
+Elders may also ask you for your bank account details.
+Elders will generally do this by asking you to complete an application form.
+Elders may also ask you for this or similar information personally.

 - the fact that you have applied for credit and the amount;

-- payments which become overdue and for which debt collection action has started.
+- payments which become overdue and for which debt collection action has commenced.

-- obtain from a credit reporting agency a credit report containing personal information about you in relation to commercial credit provided by Elders;
+- obtained from a credit reporting agency containing personal information about you;

-- obtain a report containing information about your commercial activities or commercial creditworthiness from a business which provides information about the commercial creditworthiness of a person; and
+- containing information about your commercial activities, credit activities or creditworthiness from a credit reporting agency which provides information about the commercial creditworthiness of a person.

 Elders will allow its customers to transact with it anonymously or by using a pseudonym, wherever that is reasonable and practicable.